cseptesting/floatcsep/docs/tutorials/case_h.rst

 Catalog
 ~~~~~~~

-    The catalog was obtained `previous to the experiment` using ``query_bsi``, but it was filtered from 2006 onwards, so it has enough data for the model calibration.
+    The catalog was obtained *prior* to the experiment using ``query_bsi``, but it was filtered from 2006 onwards, so it has enough data for the model calibration.

 Tests
 ~~~~~

-    With time-dependent models, now catalog evaluations found in :obj:`csep.core.catalog_evaluations` can be used.
+    Catalog-based evaluations found in :obj:`csep.core.catalog_evaluations` can be used.

     .. literalinclude:: ../../tutorials/case_h/tests.yml